mitre/fhir-exercises/Exercise_4/docs/part-1.md

 LOINC codes are divided into Order and Observation codes.

-??? example "Test Order Code Structure and Examples"
+??? example "LOINC Orders Structure and Examples"
-    Test Order codes are 5 digit numeric codes appended with a dash and 6th number.
+     LOINC codes are 5 digit numeric codes appended with a dash and 6th number.
 Form: XXXXX-X

     e.g.,
         As an example, one of the more popular codes is: `2160-0` for `Creatinine [Mass/volume] in Serum or Plasma`